 A series of foundational courses teaches you the skills and language you will need in any career in business and management.

-Managing Groups and Teams Problem Framing Basics of Accounting Careers Probability Modeling and Statistics Spreadsheet Modeling Basics of Economics Introduction to Negotiation
+Managing Groups and Teams Modeling Managerial Decisions Basics of Accounting Introduction to Negotiation Probability Modeling and Statistics Basics of Economics Global Virtual Teams

 Courses that look at how organizations really work with their many constituencies.
 Drawing on expertise from all the traditional business school disciplines, these courses teach you what you need to know to lead a thriving organization.
 Many of the class sessions are team taught by faculty who bring diverse perspectives to the questions under discussion.